Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-Whereas the analogous revenue-maximization problem for packing domains, such as combinatorial auctions (CAs), has been extensively studied in the algorithmic mechanism design (AMD) literature, both in the case of independent and correlated (even interdependent) player-types (see, e.g.,~\cite{CaiDW13a,CaiDW13b,CaiDW12,AlaeiFHHM12,ChawlaHMS10,HartN12,DobzinskiFK11,PapadimitriouP11,CaiDW12,RoughgardenT13} and the references therein), surprisingly, there are {\em almost no results} on the payment-minimization problem in the AMD literature (see however~\cite{CaiDW13b}).
+Whereas the analogous revenue-maximization problem for packing domains, such as combinatorial auctions (CAs), has been extensively studied in the algorithmic mechanism design (AMD) literature, both in the case of independent and correlated (even interdependent) player-types (see, e.g.,~\cite{CaiDW13a,CaiDW13b,CaiDW12,AlaeiFHHM12,ChawlaHMS10,HartN12,DobzinskiFK11,PapadimitriouP11,CaiDW12,RoughgardenT13} and the references therein), surprisingly, there are {\em almost no results} on the payment-minimization problem for covering settings in the AMD literature (see however the discussion in ``Related work'' for some exceptions).
 The economics literature does contain various general results that apply to both covering and packing problems.
 However much of this work focuses on characterizing special cases; see, e.g.,~\cite{Krishna,Klemperer}.
 An exception is the work of Cr\'emer and McLean~\cite{CremerM85,CremerM88}, which shows that under certain conditions, one can devise a Bayesian-incentive-compatible (BIC) mechanism whose expected total payment exactly equal to the expected cost incurred by the players, albeit one where players may incur negative utility under certain type-profile realizations.

 \paragraph{Our contributions.} We initiate a study of payment-minimization (\paym) problems from the AMD perspective of designing computationally efficient, near-optimal mechanisms.
 We develop black-box reductions from mechanism design to algorithm design whose application yields a variety of optimal and near-optimal mechanisms.
 As we elaborate below, covering problems turn out to behave quite differently in certain respects from packing problems, which necessitates new approaches (and solution concepts).